Michelle Personette, Executive Director

-High School Senior, Florida State University Schools
+Alumni, Florida State University Schools

-Melissa is a senior at Florida State University Schools.
+Melissa is an alumni at Florida State University Schools.
 She is a part of their SGA, NHS, Rho Kappa, swim and flag football teams.
 She is hoping to Pursue a major in bio-chemistry or chemical engineering at FSU or UWF.
 In her spare time she loves to travel and when she’s not busy with school or sports, she is busy with volunteering at the humane society or clean the forest events. she has participated in Youth Leadership Tallahassee and The Talquin Youth tour.